spacepy/dbprocessing/sphinx/source/scripts.rst

 updateCode.py:
 --------------
-new version of code, rerun based on that, better done through config files (although can't be done that way) and then run reprocessByCode
+New version of code, rerun based on that, better done through config files (although can't be done that way) and then run reprocessByCode

 updateProducts.py:
 ------------------